keboola/developers-docs/extend/common-interface/config-file.md

 }
 {% endhighlight %}

-The above request will download every file with tag `toprocess` except for files which have tag `downloaded`.
-It will mark each such file with tags `my-image` and `downloaded` and tag to all processed files and the query will exclude them on the next run.
+The above request will download every file with the `toprocess` tag **except** for the files having the `downloaded` tag.
+It will mark each such file with the `downloaded` tag; therefore the query will exclude them on the next run.
-This allows you to set up incremental file processing pipeline.
+This allows you to set up an incremental file processing pipeline.